JasonJWilliamsNY/2018_nih_datascience_rfi/README.md

     Software Carpentry instructor and former foundation Chair, External consultant to NIH Data Commons, #underrepresentedinSTEM

-- Michael Love - University of North Carolina at Chapel Hill, NC
-  - **Bio sentence**: statistician and computational biologists, I maintain a number of R/Bioconductor packages and workflows for genomic data analysis.

 - Bastian Greshake Tzovaras - Lawrence Berkeley National Laboratory, CA
   - **Bio sentence**: Co-founder of openSNP, Director of Research at Open Humans and Visiting Scholar at the Berkeley Lab.